Chubek/chubek/README.md

 * [Rusty Random Pattern Generator](https://github.com/Chubek/rusty-random-pattern-generator) -> A simple pattern generator in Rust.
 * [Pong Q-Learning](https://github.com/Chubek/pong-q-learning-nim) -> This is a composite of ML and Game Dev.
 It uses Reinforcement learning to play Pong.
 Written in Nim using SDL.
 * [cep-panel](https://github.com/Chubek/cep-panel-for-carlo) and its [backend](https://github.com/Chubek/backend-carlo) -> Invisible Adobe Premiere Panel and its backend.
+* [NashSmit Renderer](https://github.com/Chubek/NaqshSmith-Renderer) -> A software renderer, it's currently WIP and right now I am just following tutorials to get a foohold in rendering algos.
+But soon it will spiral into something worthwhile.

 ### Web, Networking and Internet
 * [Samovar](https://github.com/Chubek/Samovar) -> A full-fledged Web Framework in Rust that I keep working on until it becoems viable.